I know that title sounds a little weird. Maybe “Can You Learn Everything You Need to Know About Investing in One Weekend” is more accurate.

 Expectations vs. Intent

 So we use the word intent to imply that our investing is done with a plan, an end goal in mind, after thought and consideration, and the awareness that what we’re doing has risks but that if we’re flexible we can mitigate those risks.
-Intent is established before the fact.
-Expectations are either met or not met after the fact (or too late in the process to change).
+Intent implies having a purpose and a reason.

 So, What’s An Investment?

 Traditionally, deprecating assets like a car, computer, an iPhone aren’t considered investments.
 Then there’s also “investments in your self”, like education, health, a life coach…not investments either.
 Or are they?

 Remember, investing is simply spending money (after planning, establishing a goal, and understanding the risks and consequences) on something with the intent of generating a profit or material result.
 By this definition a car could be seen as an investment.
 It could reliably get you to and from work, give you the flexibility to earn more income, and make you more productive and efficient – all things that can result in profits or material results.

 This is where we start talking about “good investments” vs. “bad investments”, and we’ll use the car as an example.
 A car that is reliable and cost effective (when compared to other modes of transportation, and in terms of both money and time) and is capable of helping you achieve the goals you intend to by using it could be seen as a good investment.

 The opposite (a car purchased without consideration of it’s use and cost prohibitive compared to other modes of transportation) is probably a bad investment.
 If you bought it with the intent of achieving a profit or material result, you could probably make the argument that yes, buying a car is a “good investment”.

 Let’s read the (updated) definition of investing one more time: